Adrian Robinson (swimmer)

 Adrian Robinson (born 11 April 2000) is a Botswana swimmer.

+Career

+Robinson born in Botswana, before moving to Canada at 10 where he started taking swimming seriously, then South Africa for high school.
 He competed in the men's 50 metre breaststroke event at the 2017 World Aquatics Championships.
 In 2019, he represented Botswana at the 2019 African Games held in Rabat, Morocco.